Durham University Department of Physics: Undergraduate study

 Each year the department admits approximately 170 undergraduates for courses in Physics, Physics and Astronomy, and Theoretical Physics.
 Course structures are designed to offer flexibility, with both three-year BSc and four-year MPhys degrees available.
 The BSc is suggested for prospective undergraduates interested in physics as preparation for another career, while the MPhys is recommended for those looking for a research-related career.

+Awards are offered by the department on an annual basis for outstanding academic performance, including the D A Wright Prize (for the best marks achieved by final honours candidates), and the J A Chalmers Prize (for the strongest research project by final honours candidates).
+Past recipients of the J A Chalmers Prize include Lincoln Wallen and Richard Massey.

 Admissions

 Entry requirements are high.
 As of 2019, a typical A-level offer demands grades of A*A*A, to includes Physics and Mathematics, and a typical offer for the IB Diploma is 38, to include 776 in higher level subjects.

 Graduate study

 Taught postgraduate programmes include the MSc in Particles, Strings, and Cosmology and MSc in Scientific Computing and Data Analysis.
 The department also offers a MSc by Research in Physics (MScR) as preparation for further postgraduate study towards a PhD in physics.